OkelleyDevelopment/tekton/README.md

 Date started: 2022-08-28

-**Note**: The code on the repo represents the work done for `v0.2.0` which will be published to crates.io soon.

 ## Motivation

 I needed a tool to speed up the time I spent reviewing snippets on the [`friendly-snippet`](https://github.com/rafamadriz/friendly-snippets) project.